dsondak/optRBC/README.md

 We worked in an existing, extensive codebase that relied on relatively complex mathematical methods like FFT and Runge–Kutta methods to solve PDEs.
 This required us to study the existing code as well as its mathematical methods.
 One example of the need to not only understand the code but also the math implemented was revealed when we attempted to move to a one-sided FFT.
 Because this method relied on the symmetry of Fourier transforms of real data, it required allocating less space for complex arrays vs. real arrays.
 Since we also have multiple loops in Fourier space, this approach also required changing those bounds since we remove the redundant data that standard FFTs would have kept.

-**TODO: SECTION 8**
 ## 8. Discussion and Future Work
 *Final discussion about goals achieved, improvements suggested, lessons learned, future work, interesting insights…*
-### 8.1 Summary of Results --OR-- Conclusions
+### 8.1 Summary of Results
-The main highlights from this project are
+The main highlights from this project are as follows:

 1. Understanding a complex, existing code base written in Fortran.
 See [Section 5.1.1](./README.md#511-code-baseline)
-2. Profiling this codebase extensively to undestand where the bottlenecks were.
+2. Profiling this codebase extensively to understand where the bottlenecks were.
 See [Section 5.1.1](./README.md#profile)
 3. Implementing an OpenMP version of the code by parallelizing 16 loops.
 See [Section 5.1.2](./README.md#512-openmp-implementation)
-4. Creating an MPI version of the code by refactoring and restructing it to run in a distributed memory system.
+4. Creating an MPI version of the code by refactoring and restructuring it to run in a distributed memory system.
 See [Section 5.1.3](./README.md#513-mpi-implementation)
 5. Experimenting with one-sided FFTs to understand the potential optimization that they provided.
 See [Section 3.2](./README.md#32-programming-models).
 6. Exploring the benefit of multithreaded FFTs for various problems sizes.
 See [Section 3.2](./README.md#32-programming-models).
 7. Conducting an analysis of the performance of each implementation on AWS.
 See [Section 6](./README.md#6-performance-evaluation).